 Laryngeal paralysis results when the abductor muscles of the larynx cannot work properly.
 This means no expanding and opening of the larynx for a deep breath; the laryngeal folds simply flop weakly and flaccidly.
 In other words, when you need a deep breath, you don't get one.
-This can create tremendous anxiety (imagine attempting to take a deep breath and finding that you simply cannot).
-Anxiety leads to more rapid breathing and more distress.
+This can create tremendous anxiety (imagine attempting to take a deep breath and finding that you simply cannot.
+Anxiety leads to more rapid deep breathing attempts and more distress.
 A respiratory crisis from the partial obstruction can emerge, creating an emergency and even death.

 Laryngeal paralysis does not come about suddenly.
-For most dogs there is a fairly long history of panting, easily tiring on walks, or loud breathing.
+For most dogs there is a fairly long history of panting, easily tiring on walks, or loud raspy breathing.
 Ideally, the diagnosis can be made before the condition progresses to an emergency.

 Dogs with laryngeal paralysis demonstrate some or all of the following signs: